 - 1. BCC Section 2-18-11.01 A states that the request shall be consistent with the Design Guidelines for Boise City's Historic Districts.
 This application is not within one of the Commercial Districts therefore this finding does not apply to this application. - 2.
 BCC Section 2-18-11.01 B states the request shall be consistent with the Boise City Design Guidelines for Residential Historic Districts.
-Per the above analysis and with the attached conditions of approval, the application will comply with the requirements of this finding. - 3.
+The application will comply with the requirements of this finding. - 3.
 BCC Section 2-18-11.01 C states the request shall be consistent with The Secretary of the Interior's Standards for Rehabilitation, or other standards as applicable (preservation, restoration or reconstruction).
-As conditioned, this application is consistent with the Secretary of Interior's Standards for the Treatment of Historic Properties.
+This application is consistent with the Secretary of Interior's Standards for the Treatment of Historic Properties.
 The proposal neither creates a false sense of history, nor detracts from the historic neighborhood as a whole. - 4.
 BCC Section 2-18-11.01 D states the request shall support the goals, objectives and policies of the Boise City Comprehensive Plan and the plans referenced therein.
 The application is in compliance with the goals, objectives and policies of the Boise City Comprehensive Plan.
-The proposal promotes redevelopment while retaining the historic integrity of the property and character of the neighborhood.

-- 5. BCC Section 2-18-11.01 E states that based on the adopted design guidelines the request will not be incongruous with the historical, architectural, archaeological, educational or cultural aspects of the district.
-Based on the above analysis and in light of the attached conditions of approval, this application is congruous with the historical, architectural, archaeological, education and cultural aspects of the district. - 6.
+The proposal promotes redevelopment while retaining the historic integrity of the property and character of the neighborhood. - 5.
+BCC Section 2-18-11.01 E states that based on the adopted design guidelines the request will not be incongruous with the historical, architectural, archaeological, educational or cultural aspects of the district.
+This application is congruous with the historical, architectural, archaeological, education and cultural aspects of the district. - 6.
 BCC Section 2-18-11.01 F states that the request must comply with the dimensional standards and other applicable requirements of Title XI (Zoning Ordinance) including, but not limited to setbacks, height restricts and parking requirements unless the Commission finds that modifying the standards is necessary to protect the overall characteristics of the district and to comply with the adopted design guidelines.
 This application complies with all of the dimensional requirements of the underlying zone as laid out in Title XI without the need for a waiver or variance. - 7.
 The proposed development is consistent with §11-04-14, Standards for Development of Substandard Original Lots of Record.